EmileSchneider/milestone1/README.md

 Estimated Time Consumption: 2 days.

-Create the bare bone front end.
+_Create the bare bone front end._

-*GOAL:
+**GOAL:**
 	To display some real code and comments.
 	Build get and set methods for the data
 	Pass it hardcoded data for results
 	use MaterialDesign as a philosophy and because of lack of talent

+**EXECUTION:**
+	User Story:
+	The Studente (S) can navigate through the modules of the course go to specific exercises.
+Inside the EXC (exercise 	component) he can acces all the relevant information for the EX (exercise).
+That would be the exercise text and the code 	(solution) which is on GitHub.

+1. Step:
+Create a react-app and create all of the necessary components.

+2. Step:
+Give the barebone layout a nice MaterialUI touch.

+3. Step:
+Create a repo on GitHub with some code
+Get the data in the same (probably JSON) format.
+Put it into some constants

+4. Step:
+Display the code inside the code component, formating does not matter yet.

+5. Step:
+Do the same with a pull request, and the comments to the pull request.

+6. Step:
+Display the comments

 # 2. Milestone

 ETC 1 day

-Build a node.js sever without the use of a complicated framework.
-Use REST API and AJAX (or whatever is usefull) to send the same data as used in Milestone 1 to send it to the client on demand.
+_Build a node.js sever without the use of a complicated framework.
+Use REST API and AJAX (or whatever is usefull) to send the same data as used in Milestone 1 to send it to the client on demand._

+**GOAL:**
+Display the same data in the same fashion as in milestone1.
+Create a DB on the Data an build the MAL1 to access the data base from the components.

+1. Step:
+Create a simple node js server

+2. Step:
+Serve the react-app over that server

+3. Step:
+Create a DB which holds the Data

+4. Step:
+Creat the MAL1 between react components and the DB.

+# 3. Milestone

+ETC 1 Day

+_Write the infrastructure layer MAL0 with the Api Calls to GitHub.
+Hardcode the addresses/use the same demo repo as in ML1 and ML2._

+GOAL:
+Design a expandable architechture to add functionality later.